idearium/idearium-lib/docusaurus/README.md

 ## Deployment

-Create a new PR with the `feature-monorepo` base branch.
+Create a new PR with `master` as the base branch.
 Once it is merged in the docs will automatically deploy to GitHub pages.